To top of page

 ● Water Access and Sanitation

-We are strengthening management of suppliers through Sedex data to understand risks related to the water access and sanitation rights of local communities .
+We are strengthening management of suppliers through Sedex data to understand risks related to the water access and sanitation rights of local communities.
 For example, we leverage questions in Sedex to check various pollution risks (soil, rivers, etc.) from supplier operations, their water usage volumes, whether they manage wastewater, and management of water quality impacts on local areas.
-The SAQ results showed that 2% of the manufacturing plants were not managing quality of their wastewater.
-The SMETA audit data showed two non-compliances, one of which has already been corrected.
-For the other, we are working with the supplier to solve the issue.
+The SAQ results showed that 5% of the manufacturing plants were not managing the quality of their wastewater.
+In other plants, wastewater quality management and internal education were being implemented.
+The SMETA audit data showed three instances of water treatment non-compliance, and we are confirming corrective action with suppliers.

 ● Women's Rights

-We are strengthening management of suppliers through Sedex data to identify risks related to women's rights.
+We are strengthening management of suppliers through Sedex data to identify risks related to women’s rights.
 For example, we leverage questions in Sedex to check the ratio of male to female workers, the ratio of female managers, whether anti-discrimination policies are in place, and rates of absenteeism and turnover among female workers.
-The SAQ data showed that 5% of manufacturing sites did not have separate washing facilities for men and women, 5% of manufacturing sites had a turnover rate among female workers of more than 50% during the previous year, and 2% of manufacturing sites had an absenteeism rate among female workers of more than 30% during the previous year.
-The data from the SMETA audits, however, did not confirm any non-compliance in this respect.
+The SAQ data showed that 5% of manufacturing sites did not have separate washing facilities for men and women.
+During the previous year, 2% of manufacturing sites had a turnover rate among female workers of more than 50%, while 3% of sites saw the same turnover rate for male workers.
+One percent of manufacturing sites had an absenteeism rate among female workers of more than 30%, while 3% of sites saw the same absenteeism rate for male workers.
+The data from the SMETA audits did not demonstrate any non-compliance in this respect.

 Measuring the Effectiveness of Actions Taken (Monitoring)